pmikus/sys-info-suite/DESIGN.md

 ### Information Stack architecture

 This information stack abstraction is focused on organizing the configuration information to aid the understanding and enable simpler impact assessment on system performance and operation.
 The configuration information is collected by running the script on a target platform.
-It also enables a structured comparison (DIFF) of the config information by allowing to focus on particular system layer or information significance class.
+It also enables a structured comparison (DIFF) of the information by allowing to focus on particular system layer or information significance class.

 ```
 +----------------------------------------------------+-------------------------+---+